rasundsbak/rtd-tutorial/docs/source/10_rag.rst

 .. image:: rag_2025.png

 Our project is the result of team work.
 We have two sets of documentation pages.
-Thanks to our `team member for making the illustration <https://uio-library.github.io/LLM-course/4_RAG.html>`_ .
+Thanks to our `team member for illustrating the process <https://uio-library.github.io/LLM-course/4_RAG.html>`_ .

 Location of the document folder